arabog/containerizatn/instruction.md

 To run this code you will need Docker installed.
 Remember the suggestion about using AWS Cloud9?
 It has Docker already installed for you.
 This may be a time to try this out and see if this workflow simplifies the way you work.

 environment/containerizatn_docker
-create a virtual env and activate python3 -m  venv ~/.containerization_docker source ~/.containerization_docker/bin/activate
+create a virtual env and activate(mking it automatic) python3 -m venv ~/.containerizatn

+source ~/.containerizatn/bin/activate

 which python3

-deactivate d virutal env
+deactivate d virutal env:
+deactivate

 pwd